 The proposed plan change covers all land in the Waikato River and Waipa River catchments.
-New rules to reduce sediment, bacteria, nitrogen and phosphorus entering water bodies are already in place and may be changed further through council hearings due to start in December 2018.
+New rules to reduce sediment, bacteria, nitrogen and phosphorus entering water bodies are already in place and may be changed further through council hearings running in 2019.
 Existing rules in the Waikato Regional Plan continue to apply, e.g. farm dairy effluent rules, earthwork rules and point-source discharge rules (urban areas and industry).

 The plan change for the next 10 years is the first step to achieve the Vision and Strategy/Te Ture Whaimana o Te Awa o Waikato of making the river swimmable and viable for food collection along the entire length of the river.
 The Vision and Strategy was adopted by the Government as part of Treaty Settlement legislation.